ippontech/blog-usa/posts/advancing from micro services to including micro frontends and how this leads to vertical teams.md

 ![Microservices Architecture Diagram](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2022/12/microservices.png)
 - ***4 independently standalone components***

 Microservices have improved overall development and solved many issues or limitations surrounding monolith practices.
 Thus, we can benefit from microservices and enhance the development process even more.
 Until recent years, microservices have been mainly utilized in the backend.
-The next logical step is to extend this monolithic-to-microservices migration process to the frontend.
+The next logical step is to extend this monolithic-to-microservices migration pattern to the frontend.

 ## Micro FrontEnds (MFE)